pulb/xbmc-es-switch/README.md

 xbmc-es-switch
 ==============

-A small utility that switches between XBMC and Emulationstation at boottime via joypad button press
+Systemd service that boots into XBMC or Emulationstation depending on the state of a joypad button